morete/kubevirt-basics-training/content/en/docs/storage/mounting-storage.md

   [...]
 ```

-Clearly seeing that the volumeMode `Block` is requested.
+We can clearly see that the volumeMode `Block` is requested.

-## Mounting Storage
+## Mounting storage

 Let us create some storage and mount it to a virtual machine using different options.